-- Alternatives Analysis: 2012 - Environmental Analysis and Conceptual Engineering: Spring 2013 Fall 2013 - Detailed Design: Date to be determined, contingent upon available funding
+Alternatives Analysis 2012 Environmental Analysis and Conceptual Engineering Spring 2013 - We Are Here Detailed Design To be determined, contingent upon available funding

-All Phases include public engagement
+All phases include public engagement.

 This project is planned as part of a citywide BRT initiative consistent with the goals and objectives outlined in the Chicago Metropolitan Agency for Planning 2040 regional long range transportation plan (GO TO 2040).
-The project purpose and need were developed through the Alternative Analysis process in coordination with public and agency outreach efforts
+The project purpose and need were developed through the Alternative Analysis process in coordination with public and agency outreach efforts.